HITS-AIN/GPCCPaper/README.md

 ### ▶ Experiment with synthetic data

 We generate synthetic data  that conform to the model with increasing noise levels.
 Note how spurious peaks arise with increasing noise.
-In the presence of low noise), the true peak at 2 days is the incontestable winner.
+In the presence of low noise, the true peak at 2 days is the incontestable winner.
 Beyond that, other peaks start to appear as potential candidates.

 ![exp1_lightcurves](plots/Synthetic/Synthetic_lightcurves.svg)
 ![exp1_delays_vs_prob](plots/Synthetic/Synthetic_delays_vs_prob.svg)

-Let us look closer the case $\sigma=0.2$.
-We see that there are two peaks: the true peak at $\sim 2$ and a second higher peak at $\sim 13.8$
+Let us look closer at case $\sigma=0.2$.
+We see that there are two peaks: the true peak at $2$ days and a second higher peak at $\sim 13.8$ days.
 We align the light curves according to these two candidate delays.
 We note that the second peak, which is not the true peak, does lead to a plausible alignment.

 ![exp1_peak_2](plots/Synthetic/Synthetic_sigma_0.2_peak_2.0.svg)